 Vaccination is the main tool for primary prevention of disease and one of the most cost-effective public health measures available.
 Immunisation through vaccination is the best defence we have against serious, preventable, and sometimes deadly, contagious diseases.
 Thanks to widespread vaccination, smallpox has been eradicated, Europe made polio-free, and many other diseases almost eliminated.

-Today, more than 100 million children are vaccinated annually against diseases such as diphtheria, tetanus, pertussis, tuberculosis, polio, measles, and hepatitis B. Vaccination prevents an estimated 2.5 million deaths worldwide each year and reduces disease-specific treatment costs, including antimicrobial treatments (prescribed for viral infections).
+Today, more than 100 million children worldwide are vaccinated annually against diseases such as diphtheria, tetanus, pertussis, tuberculosis, polio, measles, and hepatitis B. According to the World Health Organization (WHO), vaccination prevents an estimated 2-3 million deaths worldwide each year and reduces disease-specific treatment costs, including antimicrobial treatments (prescribed for viral infections).

 Despite its brilliant track record, several EU and neighbouring countries are currently facing unprecedented outbreaks of vaccine-preventable diseases due to insufficient vaccination coverage rates.
-Unequal access to vaccines and the waning of public confidence in vaccination are a cause for concern and a major challenge for public health experts.
+The waning of public confidence in vaccination, geographical differences in accessibility, and rise of disinformation on vaccination are a cause of concern and a major challenge for public health experts.
+Ensuring equitable access to vaccines for all EU citizens, fighting disinformation, and improving vaccine confidence are objectives shared by the European Commission and EU Member States.

 Vaccination policy is a competence of national authorities, but the European Commission assists EU countries in coordinating their policies and programmes.